camunda/camunda-docs-static/get-started/content/spring-boot/project-setup.md

 }
 ```

-## Build and run
+## Build and Run

 Now you can perform the first build.
 Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`.

 Our first Camunda Spring Boot application is ready now.
-As a result of build you will have a JAR-file in your `target` folder.
+As a result of the build, you will have a JAR-file in your `target` folder.
 This JAR is a Spring Boot application,
-which embed inside Tomcat as a web container, Camunda engine and Camunda Web applications resources.
+which embeds inside Tomcat as a web container, Camunda engine and Camunda Web applications resources.
-When started, it will use in-memory H2 database for Camunda Engine needs.
+When started, it will use an in-memory H2 database for Camunda Engine needs.

-You can run the application by right-clicking on `WebappExampleProcessApplication` class and choosing `Run as / Java application`.
+You can run the application by right-clicking on the `WebappExampleProcessApplication` class and selecting `Run as / Java application`.
-Wait till you see similar line in console:
+Wait until you see a similar line in the console:
 ```text
 Started WebappExampleProcessApplication in 10.584 seconds
 ```
 Then go to [http://localhost:8080/](http://localhost:8080/) in your browser and enjoy the Camunda webapps.

-Another way to run the app is simply run the JAR-file with `java -jar` command.
+Another way to run the app is to simply run the JAR-file with a `java -jar` command.

 {{< get-tag repo="camunda-get-started-spring-boot" tag="Step-1" >}}